wp-plugins/wp-fastest-cache/readme.txt

 When the cached files are deleted, they are moved to "tmpWpfc" instead of being deleted and a cron-job is set.
 Delete all files are so difficult for server so cron-job is set not to use a lot of CPU resources.
 Cron-job is set and it deletes 100 files every 5 minutes.
 When all files in "tmpWpfc" are deleted, cron-job is unset.

 = How can stop caching for some pages? =
 If you add &lt;!--[wpfcNOT]--&gt; into source coude, creating cache stops.
+You can find it on visual and text editor after opening Add New Post panel.

 = Does Wpfc work with WPMU (Wordpress Multisite) properly? = No. Wpfc does not support Wordpress Multisite yet.